Kerala plane crash: 56 injured passengers discharged after obtaining complete fitness, says AI Express

 Kerala plane crash: 56 injured passengers discharged after obtaining complete fitness, says AI Expre

-New Delhi, Aug 10: Air India Express said that the 56 injured passengers have been discharged from various hospitals after obtaining complete fitness and added that authorities were investigation the accident but it will take some time to complete.
+New Delhi, Aug 10: The Air India Express said on Monday that 56 passengers, who were injured in the plane crash in Kozhikode, have been discharged from various hospitals after obtaining complete fitness.

+Civil Aviation Minister Hardeep Singh Puri had said on Saturday that 149 people have been admitted to hospitals, 23 have been discharged, while three are critically injured in the B737 plane crash.

+"The Chief Executive Officer, Air India Express Ltd as well as Regional Head-Southern Region continue to remain in Calicut (Kozhikode) to render continuous support to the family members," the airline said in a statement on Monday.
+"As on date, 56 injured passengers have been discharged from various hospitals after obtaining their complete fitness," it added.
+Air India Express, a wholly owned subsidiary of national carrier Air India, has only B737 aircraft in its fleet.

-On Sunday, Air India Express said the mortal remains of 16 passengers, who lost their lives in the plane crash, have been handed over to their families.
+On Sunday, the airlines said the mortal remains of 16 passengers, who lost their lives in the plane crash, have been handed over to their families.

 The bodies of the pilot-in-command Captain Deepak Sathe and his co- pilot Akhilesh Kumar of the AIE flight, were handed over to their families on Saturday.